mdreece/Quick-HDRI-Controls/README.md

 2. Perform the following:
     - Set your HDRI folder by clicking the folder icon next to "HDRI Directory".
-    - Select your desired Render Engine and Apply.
+    - Select your desired Render Engine and Apply '+'.
 (Cycles by default, but supports Cycles, V-Ray and Octane.
 Blender will need to be restarted after changing and applying.)

 ![image](https://github.com/user-attachments/assets/c88d2dd1-8b12-4376-a383-2b3a4651a8f9) ![image](https://github.com/user-attachments/assets/7df9eccc-e244-4b98-a3d4-d8cea935231b)